mlgi/mlgi.github.io/index.md

 ### CRM (2020)
 *repo is private because it was made for a personal client*

 A basic Customer Resource Management web app made in React and hosted on Firebase Hosting with a database on Firestore.
+This web app organizes stores by the routes and drivers assigned to them.
+It also allows drivers to update inventory on businesses in their routes.
+Administrators can also edit the routes and add/remove businesses as necessary.

 ### DejaVu (2018)
 [repo](https://github.com/mlgi/DejaVu)